SarangShrivastava/SarangShrivastava.github.io/nuances.md

    the way this information is developed, communicated and deployed.
 We build systems that realize this vision of AI: systems that leverage background knowledge, learn from experience, explain themselves and interact naturally with professionals.
-We do all of this in the context of concrete applications for our business partners which is of use to them today. </p>
+We do all of this in the context of concrete applications for our business partners which is of use to them today. </p> <br>

    <p align="justify">
    If we look at the past decade, The landscape of NLP and NLU in general has changed drastically.
-   We have come a long way from word Embeddings and recurrent neural networks to the transformer/self attention based architectures to the latest buzz word in the industry GPT 3 which has about 175 billion parameters. </p>
+   We have come a long way from word Embeddings and recurrent neural networks to the transformer/self attention based architectures to the latest buzz word in the industry GPT 3 which has about 175 billion parameters. </p> <br>

    <p align="justify">
    We believe extraction of knowledge from documents revolves around two key concepts  -